Asia welcomes US vaccine donations amid cold storage worries

 In Asia, Jung said that India and Southeast Asia are in desperate need of donations.
 Vaccinating isolated North Korea could also prove to be a difficult challenge.

+Perhaps reflecting that many of the details of the donation plan are not yet clear, Indonesia’s spokesperson for its COVID-19 vaccination program said the country would take a wait-and-see approach.

+“We will wait from COVAX.
+If there are new vaccines, COVAX will offer and distribute to the countries,” Siti Nadia Tarmizi said.

-Some experts say donations alone wouldn’t be enough to close the huge gaps in supplies and call for a transition toward a distributed system of vaccine manufacturing where qualified companies around the world would produce their own shots without intellectual property constraints.
+Some experts said donations alone wouldn’t be enough to close the huge gaps in supplies and called for allowing qualified companies around the world to manufacture vaccines without intellectual property constraints.

-But Jung said many developing countries depending on COVAX donations don’t have the industrial resources to manufacture advanced vaccines like Pfizer’s mRNA shots.
+The U.S. and some other world leaders have backed suspending IP protections on vaccines — but Jung noted that many developing countries don’t have the capacity to manufacture advanced vaccines like Pfizer’s mRNA shots and so wouldn’t be able to take advantage of such measures.

 As countries around the world struggled to access vaccines, unable to secure bilateral deals with companies like Pfizer, many have turned to China.
 China has exported 350 million doses of its vaccines to dozens of countries, according to its Foreign Ministry.

 China has pledged 10 million doses to COVAX, and the Chinese drug maker Sinopharm said last week it had just finished a batch of vaccines for sharing with COVAX.
-The WHO had approved the vaccine for emergency use last month.
+The World Health Organization had approved the vaccine for emergency use last month.

 While Chinese vaccines have faced scrutiny because of a lack of transparency in sharing clinical trial data, many countries were desperate to take what was available and found the shots easier to use as they could be stored in normal refrigerators.